+- > Zoning Permit Application

-- Application for Coastal Site Plan Review
+- ➤ Application for Coastal Site Plan Review

-- Application Narrative
+- > Application Narrative

-- Reference & Resource Maps
+- ➤ Reference & Resource Maps

 - Check in the amount of \$260 payable to the Town of East Lyme

 - Photographs

+- > 24"x36" site plans

+- Copy of the NDDB Application

 I trust that you will find this application complete and acceptable.
 We look forward to making our presentation to the Planning & Zoning Commission at their next regularly scheduled meeting.
 If you get a chance, please forward a copy of the agenda so that we can plan our presentation accordingly.